Already a DIA Member? Sign in. Not a member? Join.

 Dr Georgy Genov is the Head of Pharmacovigilance Office, within Quality and Safety of Medicines Department, European Medicines Agency (EMA).
 The office oversees and manages lifecycle pharmacovigilance activities in the EU, including signal detection and management; evaluates the impact of regulatory interventions and develops pharmacovigilance guidelines and standards; ensures leadership, coordination and clear roles and responsibilities for a quality assured EMA’s and EU pharmacovigilance systems; collaborates closely with EMA scientific committees and working parties, in particular the Pharmacovigilance Risk Assessment Committee (PRAC).
 Oversees the development and maintenance of IT systems for pharmacovigilance.

-Viola Macolic Sarinic, DRSC, MD, MSC
+Viola Macolic Sarinic, DRSc, MD, MSc

-Viola Macolic Sarinic, DRSC, MD, MSC
+Viola Macolic Sarinic, DRSc, MD, MSc

 Scientific Officer, European Medicines Agency, Netherlands